salehatq/application-form/README.md

-This is the practice repo for an application form using just html and vanilla css.
+This is a simple practice repo for an application form using just html, css and javascript.
+It was meant for practice the css properties and layouts